Preston12321/tests-to-sheets/README.md

 1. Run the test script as specified.
 2. When the script prompts, copy the URL specified in the terminal and open the URL in the browser on your local machine. **(Not the remote server, because there is no way to open a GUI browser remotely)**
 3. Sign in to the account that holds your results spreadsheet and allow access to the script.
-4. Close the browser window after you are done and return to your terminal.
+4. Close the page after you are done and return to your terminal.
 The script should now complete and upload the results where you specified.
+You should now see the values in your spreadsheet.

 # What I Changed
 To put it simply, in order to make uploading all the values easier, I removed all print statements from the original C files except for the result times themselves, and added code to run_tests.sh to write those to an intermediate file, 'values.txt', which is then fed to the python upload script.